 Hackberry Flat Wildlife Management Area & Center

 Hackberry Flat is a multi-use area attracting hunters, bird watchers and photographers alike.
 The Hackberry Flat Center offers public restrooms, interpretive information and a message board for visitors to report their sightings and experiences.
 Early morning and late evening are the best times to visit Hackberry Flat.
 The best way to view birds here is by driving the gravel roads that run along the dikes.
 Two observation towers provide great viewing on this flat terrain.
-With its close access to a large variety and number of species, this area has developed a reputation as a birders paradise.
+With its close access to a large variety and number of species, this area has developed a reputation as a bird watcher's paradise.